-LOGO INFRACTIONS

 Guidelines: Primary Logo

 You may not alter the logo in any way.
 Specifically:

-DO NOT modify, redesign, redraw, animate, distort or alter the proportions of the logo DO NOT add words, images, or other design elements or effects to the logo, or add the logo to another graphic DO NOT modify the size or position relationship of any element within the logo DO NOT replace the official typeface with any other DO NOT rotate or render the logo three-dimensionally Guidelines: Secondary Mark (Block M) You may not alter the mark in any way.
+Guidelines: Secondary Mark (Block M) You may not alter the mark in any way.
 Specifically:

-DO NOT modify, redesign, redraw, distort or alter the proportions of the mark DO NOT add words, images, or other design elements or effects to the mark, or add the mark to another graphic DO NOT use any part of the mark as part of another word\ DO NOT rotate or render the mark three-dimensionally \A single exception was made for the use of the Block M in the word "home" in the phrase "welcome hoMe" Guidelines: Blue Block Ms You may have noticed that there are no blue Block Ms on this website, or in any of the logo kits.
-That's because blue Block Ms are not part of the brand standard.
-Blue Block Ms are allowed, and may appear on commercially licensed apparel and products as well as in other applications, but are not recommended: the preferred colors for the Block M are black, yellow and white.
+A single exception was made for the use of the Block M in the word "home" in the phrase "welcome hoMe"

+Reproducing Logos with Limited Color

+Ideally, logos would always be reproduced in full color.
+But when that's not possible, maintaining adequate contrast between logo and background is paramount.
+When working against a light background, one-color logos may be reproduced in Michigan Blue or black.
+Dark backgrounds can support Michigan Maize or white logos to maintain acceptable contrast.

+Guidelines: Blue Block Ms

+Blue Block Ms are allowed, but are not recommended: the preferred colors for the Block M are maize, black and white.
 Email idstandards@umich.edu for more information.

+Logos vs. Graphics

-LOGOS VS. GRAPHICS Most official schools, colleges and units of U-M are eligible for branded unit logos.
-On occasion, a school/college/unit will want to use a graphic, in addition to its unit logo.
-Using non-branded graphics is only allowable for limited-time purposes such as one-time conferences or other events, or for specific time-limited initiatives (eg the university's Bicentennial mark).
+Most official schools, colleges and units of U-M are eligible for branded unit logos.

+Using non-branded graphics is only allowable for limited-time purposes such as onetime conferences or other events, or for specific time-limited initiatives (eg the university's Bicentennial mark).

 It's important to use branded logos in all marketing communications materials, including but not limited to websites and other digital media, signage, ads and print collateral.
 Leveraging U-M's trademarks strengthens marketing outreach efforts, and helps ensure that institutional messaging is cohesive.

 No other graphic should ever replace an official branded logo.

+Co-Branded Logos

-CO-BRANDED LOGOS Occasionally, the university partners with outside entities, creating a need for a "co-branded" logo presence.
+Occasionally, the university partners with outside entities, creating a need for a "co-branded" logo presence.

 The following guidelines have been developed for this situation.

 For general use: